cataseven/Google-Map-Card/README.md

 For any point on the map (Windows): Right click and select your app on the opened popup

 For any point on the map (Mobile Phone): Hold your finger on any point for 2 seconds and select your app on the opened popup

+> 💡 You can hide these links entirely by setting `hide_map_links: true` in your card config.

 <br>